U.S. may lift travel ban on 'important partner' Chad, Tillerson says

 The girls are suspected of having been abducted by members of Boko Haram.

-Tillerson also held a press conference with Nigeria’s foreign affairs minister, during which he said the U.S. was helping Nigeria in the fight against the jihadist group and in the hunt for the missing girls.
+Tillerson also held a news conference with Nigeria’s foreign affairs minister, Geoffrey Onyeama, during which he said the United States was helping Nigeria in the fight against the jihadist group and in the hunt for the missing girls.

 “Supporting, equipping, training and we can advise and provide information - I think that’s the best way we can help the government of Nigeria secure the release of these girls which we hope will be done in a peaceful manner,” he said.

+In a statement issued later on Monday, the U.S. State Department said that during Tillerson’s meeting with Buhari, the secretary of state recognized Nigeria’s leadership in efforts to defeat Islamist militant groups in West Africa, and expressed concern about the recent attacks and abductions.

-The Africa tour coincided with several urgent foreign policy developments, including Thursday’s announcement that U.S. President Donald Trump will meet North Korean leader Kim Jong Un.
+The Africa tour coincided with several urgent foreign policy developments, including Thursday’s announcement that Trump will meet North Korean leader Kim Jong Un.

-Reporting by pool reporter and Paul Carsten in Abuja; Writing by Maggie Fick and Joe Bavier; Editing by Tim Cocks and Larry King
+Reporting by pool reporter and Paul Carsten in Abuja; Additional reporting by Eric Walsh in Washington; Writing by Maggie Fick and Joe Bavier; Editing by Larry King and Peter Cooney